 Trained professionals or clinicians (i.e., licensed or masters-level) with diverse qualifications and backgrounds, including professional counseling, social work, mental health counseling, marriage, couple and family therapy, psychology, pastoral counseling and counseling psychology, conduct the Mount Ararat Counseling Center (MACC) counseling sessions.
 Qualified students enrolled in masters- and doctoral-level degree programs may provide some counseling services under the supervision of a MACC licensed mental health professionals and faculty members or doctoral interns who are licensed mental health professionals.

-Taunya Marie Tinsley, Ph.D., NCC, LPC, graduated in December 2005 from Duquesne University's Doctoral Program in Counselor Education and Supervision.
+Taunya Marie Tinsley, D.Min., Ph.D., NCC, LPC, graduated in December 2005 from Duquesne University with a Ph.D. in Counselor Education and Supervision.
 She received her M.A. degree in Higher Education Administration and College Student Development in 1995 from the University of Iowa.
-Dr. Tinsley also holds a B.A. in Business Administration from Augsburg College in Minneapolis, MN.
+Dr. Tinsley also holds a B.A. in Business Administration from Augsburg College in Minneapolis, MN where she was also inducted in the Athletic Hall of Fame in September 2014.
 In April 2013, Dr. Tinsley completed her requirements for the Certificate in Missional Theology from Biblical Seminary.
-Currently, Dr. Tinsley is enrolled in the Doctor of Ministry program with a focus in sports chaplaincy at United Theological Seminary.
+More recently, Dr. Tinsley graduated with a Doctor of Ministry with a focus in Prophetic Congregational Development Using 21st Century Methods, Establishing Strong Leadership from United Theological Seminary in Dayton, OH.

 Amirah Hunt, MPC, is a native of Pittsburgh and earned her Bachelor of Science degree in English from Kent State University.
 She decided to continue her education earning her Masters of Professional Counseling in School Counseling at Carlow University.
-For the past seven years Amirah has worked for the Pittsburgh Promise as the Scholarship Manager, as a part of the program team where she has the opportunity to cultivating relationships with students, parents, school administration and community leaders as well as assists Pittsburgh Promise Scholars with the scholarship processes.
+Amirah currently works as for the Women and Girls Foundation as the Program Manager for the GirlGov Program, introducing and engaging high school girls in politics teaching the about civic, government, philanthropy, youth organizing, community involvement, women history and leadership.
 Amirah enjoys working with children, adolescents, youth and young adults helping to create positive relations in order to achieve success.

 Kathleen Hunt, M.Ed. received her degree in Rehabilitation Counseling from the University of Pittsburgh as well as her Bachelor of Arts in Psychology.
 She is currently the Community Counseling Program Team Leader at Family Services of Western Pennsylvania where she supervises and evaluates community therapists as well as coordinates services provided by the therapists.
 Ms. Hunt’s previous experiences include working as an employee assistance program specialist and team leader, serving as the clinical director of a chemical dependency program, and working as a therapist with a MH/MR center.

-Curtis Ricardo Terry, B.S., is a lifelong Pittsburgher.
+Curtis Ricardo Terry, B.S., M.A., is a lifelong Pittsburgher.
 Curtis received his Bachelor of Science degree from Geneva College in the discipline of Human Services.
-Curtis is currently seeking to pursue his Master of Arts Degree in Clinical Mental Health Counseling at Indiana University of Pennsylvania.
+Curtis completed his Master of Arts Degree in Clinical Mental Health Counseling at Indiana University of Pennsylvania.
 He has previous experiences as an Intervention Specialist at a Domestic Violence Program where he helped men develop skills to remain non-abusive.
 Additionally, Curtis served as a Life Skills Specialist at a Substance Abuse Treatment Facility.
 He is currently employed as an Employment/Education Specialist.
 Curtis enjoys working with people and believes the highest aspiration of the human heart is to help another individual.